Media Management (M.S.)

 |Three electives from other subjects 1||9|

 MSMM students may choose from other graduate-level courses in the Gabelli School of Business to fulfill the free elective requirements.
 To see courses offered, please visit course listings.

 Courses in this group have the MEMG attribute.²

 |CMGB 759R||Social Media||3|

-Students may also take any Special Topics Communications and Media Management courses as an elective.
-These are any courses which have the course code CMGB and is coded 75XX or is designated a special topics course with the prefix ST in the course name.
+Students may also take any Special Topics Communications and Media Management course as an elective.
+These are any courses which have the subject code CMGB, numbered 75XX, or any courses designated as special topics courses, with the prefix "ST" in the course title.
 A list of Communications and Media Management courses can be found in the academic areas page.